Santiago Papini

 Research

-My research interests arose from my clinical work with populations disproportionately impacted by trauma.
-Psychiatric comorbidity is the norm and symptoms are highly heterogeneous, even within the same disorder.
+My deep interest in the complex presentation and course of psychopathology arose from clinical work with populations disproportionately impacted by trauma.
+Psychiatric comorbidity is the norm, and symptom profiles are highly heterogeneous.
 This underlies the challenge of answering: What mechanisms should treatments target?
-How can interventions be personalized?
-I seek to address these challenges by developing targeted prevention and intervention strategies for addiction, anxiety, and stress-related psychopathology.
-To achieve this, my research applies the tools of data science and artificial intelligence with a focus on: 1) machine learning prediction models to guide scalable interventions, 2) data-adaptive methods to improve estimation of intervention effects, and 3) generative AI to enhance clinical and experimental protocols.
+How can we target interventions to the specific needs of individuals?
+The Targeted Interventions Lab seeks to address these challenges by developing targeted prevention and intervention strategies for mental health outcomes, including addiction, anxiety, and stress-related psychopathology.
+The lab's current research priorities include: